Pat Metheny Group: 2000s

-Their final album, The Way Up was released through Nonesuch Records.
-It is planned that all of Metheny's Geffen and Warner Bros.
-Records albums are to be rereleased on the label.

-The Pat Metheny Group played at the Blue Note Tokyo in January 2009 in its core quartet of Lyle Mays, Steve Rodby and Antonio Sanchez.
-This quartet version of the group later toured the jazz festivals of Europe in the summer of 2010 as part of the "Songbook Tour".
+The Pat Metheny Group played at the Blue Note Tokyo and Blue Note Nagoya in December 2008 and January 2009 in its core quartet of Lyle Mays, Steve Rodby and Antonio Sanchez.
+This quartet version of the group later toured the jazz festivals of Europe in the summer of 2010 for their "Songbook Tour".
 These concerts featured music from all eras of the group but no new material.